Visit Ribe in Denmark – Medieval Town of the Wadden Sea

 The Great Man Drownings of the Wadden Sea

-In 1634 one of the worst floodings ever took place and the water raised till 6 m (20 ft) above normal level.
-The incidence is also known as the Second Great Man Drowning!
-It has later been estimated that between 8,000 and 15,000 people drowned when wide areas of land were struck by the inevitable floodings.
-Ribe Cathedral specifically has a marking on the wall indicating up to where the water went (1.7 m or 5.6 ft above the proper church floor!).
+In 1634, one of the worst floodings ever occurred, and the water rose to 6 m (20 ft) above the usual level.
+The incident is also known as the Second Great Man Drowning!
+Between 8,000 and 15,000 people probably drowned as large areas of land were hit by the inevitable floods.
+Ribe Cathedral has a specific marking on the wall indicating where the water went (1.7 m or 5.6 ft above the proper church floor!).

-The devastating storm wiped out a vast majority of the former island Strand, and the small fishing village Sønderside was left uninhabitable and given up forever.
+The devastating storm wiped out most of the former island Strand, and the small fishing village Sønderside was left uninhabitable and given up forever.
 Instead, another piece of land, Skallingen, arose from the swelling sea.

 Visit Ribe in Denmark – Medieval Town of the Wadden Sea

 Centuries before, in 1362, the First Great Man Drowning occurred.
-The coastline was changed and towns like Rungholt (of an estimated 1,500 – 2,000 inhabitants) were forever deleted from the map.
-Only centuries later, when artifacts emerged from the long buried land and the Wadden Sea, has it become clear that this Rungholt actually had existed as a real place and not just as a legendary.
+The coastline was changed, and towns like Rungholt (of an estimated 1,500 – 2,000 inhabitants) were forever erased from the map.
+Only centuries later, when artefacts emerged from the long-buried land and the Wadden Sea, has it become clear that this Rungholt actually had existed as a real place and not just as a legendary.
 According to the myths, the small community might even have existed 3,000 years ago.
 Some sources claim that there is evidence that trading with the Minoan culture had taken place at that early time.
-If it is true, it would be really unique since it would then have been an important trading place at a much earlier point in time than otherwise assumed.
+If it is true, it would be unique since it would, in that case, have been an important trading place much earlier than otherwise assumed.

 Visit the medieval town of Ribe in Denmark

-It is with this tough history in mind that we now pay a visit to Ribe and its town harbour with the solemn and probably most well-known flood column in Denmark.
-The year 1634 is clearly marked on the very top of it, reminding every passerby of the tragic past.
+With this harsh history in mind, we now visit Ribe and its town harbour with the solemn and probably most well-known flood column in Denmark.
+The year 1634 is marked on the very top of it, reminding every passerby of the tragic past.

 Anyway, the town is surprisingly rich in other intriguing history as well.
-Strolling through the idyllic cobblestone streets past the half-timbered brick houses, we now get our minds filled with completely different impressions.
-Ribe is a well-preserved medieval town to visit – notably the oldest in Denmark!
-The kernel is the square and streets around the old cathedral which is also absolutely worthy of a visit.
+Ribe is a well-preserved medieval town to visit, notably the oldest in Denmark, with idyllic cobblestone streets past the half-timbered brick houses!
+The kernel is the square and streets around the old cathedral, which is also absolutely worthy of a visit.

-The town is believed to be founded around year 710 as a trading centre.
-Not only is Ribe the oldest still existing town in Denmark – but it also features the oldest cathedral from the 13th century as well as the oldest town hall from 1496 which you today can visit as a museum!
-It tells the history of medieval life including the role of the traditional night watchmen and the notorious, gruesome torture devices used in the medieval sense of justice in the small trading town.
+The town was founded around the year 710 as a trading centre.
+Not only is Ribe the oldest, still existing, town in Denmark – but it also features the oldest cathedral from the 13th century as well as the oldest town hall from 1496, which you today can visit as a museum!
+It tells the history of medieval life, including the role of the traditional night watchmen and the notorious, gruesome torture devices used in the medieval sense of justice in the small trading town.

 Despite the at times harsh life, Ribe preserved until the 16th century the character of a flourishing trading place.
-During the years to come the town structure irrevocably underwent radical changes along with the numerous fires, the plague and the Reformation.
+During the following years, the town structure irrevocably underwent radical changes along with the numerous fires, the plague, and the Reformation.

-To address justice principles, the Danish king Erik Klipping established in 1269 the Court of Ribe.
-It was, though, a much stricter law than the previously enforced Code of Jutland which continued to apply in the rest of Jutland.
+To address justice principles, the Danish king Erik Klipping established in the year 1269 the Court of Ribe.
+However, it was a much stricter law than the previously enforced Code of Jutland, which continued to apply in the rest of Jutland.
 Even minor offences related to trading could be punished by death – by decapitation or hanging!

-However, it is hard to sense the harshness of old Ribe when we are now ambling through the small town.
+However, it is hard to sense the harshness of old Ribe when strolling through the small town.
 Picturesque, as it appears today, it hides its severe past well.
-Historical houses dot the narrow streets which are often flanked by enchanting, colourful roses leaning towards the uneven house walls.
+Historical houses dot the narrow streets, often flanked by enchanting, colourful roses leaning towards the uneven house walls.

 Stork visit in Ribe is unique in Denmark

 Tourists unwind in the tiny restaurants and cafées opposite the old cathedral.
-If we are not fortunate enough to view the Black Sun during our stay here – may we instead be able to detect a stork above the town roofs?
+If we are not fortunate enough to view the Black Sun during our stay here, can we perhaps catch sight of a stork above the town’s roofs instead?
 Ribe is notably renowned for the occasional visit of a stork couple in the stork nest on the roof of the old town hall – it is awesome when it shows up!

 Read more about Aarhus in Denmark: 9 Cultural Spots in Aarhus – Denmark